“I do not know of any creative soul who does not dream of calm, cool, grass-growing days in which to work without interruption.”

 - It’s in a remote village which some people might find disconcerting.

-- This is the most costly option.
+- This is the most costly option of the ones I’ve presented.
 However if you are a good cook, that will help keep costs down.
 You don’t have to hire a car as there’s a ‘ride package’ for shopping trips and airport or railway pick-ups.
 And there is a barter option…

 - You have to resist the temptation to just spend all your time reading in the phenomenal library.